Black Forest Chocolate Chunk Cherry Bread for BBD #47 and Bad Boy First Love Part Five

 3. Brush top of loaf with kirsch or rum after you remove the fully baked bread from the machine.

-Cream Cheese Vanilla Bean Spread
+Vanilla Bean Cream Cheese Spread

 1. In a medium bowl, with a hand mixer, beat cream cheese until smooth.
 Add in vanilla bean scrapings, then powdered sugar.
 Beat on medium speed until uniform.
 Drizzle in heavy cream and continue beating on low speed until it’s reached a nice, creamy, fluffy, spreadable consistency.

-As usual, I really enjoyed reading your story.
+1. As usual, I really enjoyed reading your story.
 It is so well written.
 I’m looking forward to part 6…

 That bread looks amazing!
 Something new to me…